-For many federal employees and contractors, obtaining a security clearance is a perquisite to obtaining a job, particularly with agencies like CIA, NSA, NRO, and NGA; and the Departments of Defense, State, Homeland Security, Justice, and Energy.
+For many federal employees and contractors, and certainly for members of the military, obtaining a security clearance is a perquisite to obtaining and maintaining a job, particularly with agencies like CIA, NSA, NRO, and NGA; and the Departments of Defense, State, Homeland Security, Justice, and Energy (among others, of course).
 No clearance; no job.
 Some positions require the additional requirement of “successfully completing a polygraph.”
 Navigating the clearance process can be daunting and downright frightening.
 Most of the time, there are no issues.
 But issues do arise.

 Services include, but are not limited to: